VSChina/iot-hub-e2e-diagnostic/README.md

 git clone https://github.com/VSChina/azure-iot-diagnostics-csharp.git
 git checkout bugbash
 ```
-2. If having VS 2017 installed ready, you may open DeviceSDKWrapper.sln, fill correct deviceConnectionString value got from Azure portal in App.config in Sample project, run Sample project
+2. If having VS 2017 installed ready, you may open DeviceSDKWrapper.sln, fill correct deviceConnectionString value got from Azure portal in App.config in Sample project, and set it as startup project, then run Sample project
 3. If not having VS 2017, you may unzip Sample/Sample.zip, then fill correct deviceConnectionString value got from Azure portal in Sample.exe.config, then run Sample.exe

+### Start Stream Analytics job
+Among all resources deployed by ARM template, there's one Stream Analytics job resource starting with **stream**.
+Open this resource and navigate to its Overview tab, click start button to start the streaming job.

 ### Check Dashboard
 Among all resources deployed by ARM template, there's one App Service resource starting with **webapp**, find the App Service first, then navigate to its Overview tab, write down the **URL** value which is called **Dashboard**.